annejiayinzhou/congress_final_project/README.md

 Interpretation in project context
 The analysis identifies Node 367 as the most connected member in the network, with 210 outgoing connections and a centrality score of 0.4430.
 This suggests that Node 367 frequently interacts with or mentions a large number of other congressional members on Twitter.
 Similarly, the other top-ranking nodes by degree centrality also have high out-degree counts, indicating a potentially prominent or active role in online political discourse.
-The nodes are not labeled with names, but the results demonstrate that some members exhibit significantly higher connectivity than others, suggesting possible influence.
+The nodes are not labeled with names, but the results demonstrate that some members show significantly higher connectivity than others, which suggests possible influence.
 This supports the broader goal of using social media interaction graphs to explore patterns of prominence or engagement among Congress members.
-Although this analysis doesn’t establish real-world political power directly, it provides a structural lens to observe how certain figures stand out in digital spaces.
+Although this analysis doesn’t establish real-world political power directly, it provides a framework to observe how certain figures stand out in digital spaces.

 Usage Instructions
 How to build and run your code.